DoryAzar/FaceDetectPython/README.md

 + Using Anaconda PyCharm

     - After installing the dependencies, set up a new Anaconda project with a Python 3.8 Virtual Environment.
+    - Make sure to create a fresh new virtual environment in the folder containing the FaceDetect distribution
     - Run `main.py`